Olympus Stylus Tough TG-630 iHS vs Fujifilm FinePix F500EXR

 Marginally more battery power

 A stereo microphone allows to record audio files or movies in stereo without an external microphone.

 10 x greater zoom range.
 The zoom range is the ratio between the longest and shortest focal lengths.
 A higher zoom range means that the lens is more versatile.

 It can automatically shoot pictures with a higher dynamic range (HDR).

-Vastly shorter minimum focal length
+Wider aperture at minimum focal length

 Has continuous autofocus when recording movies

 When recording movies they stay focussed and sharp.

 4 mm shorter minimum focal length.
 A shorter minimum focal length allows you to get more of the scene in the photo, and offers a wider angle of view than longer focal lengths.